-Section 507(m) of EPAct 1992 requires DOE to consult with the Secretary of Transportation (DOT) and Administrator of the Environmental Protection Agency (EPA) and other appropriate agencies in carrying out the requirements of section 507.
-DOE provided a pre-publication draft of today's notice of proposed rulemaking to DOT, EPA, and the Office of Management and Budget for their review.
+Section 507(m) of EPAct 1992 requires DOE to consult with the Secretary of Transportation (DOT), Administrator of the Environmental Protection Agency (EPA), and other appropriate agencies in carrying out the requirements of section 507.
+DOE provided a pre-publication draft of the proposed determination to DOT, EPA, and the Office of Management and Budget (OMB) for their review.
+The analysis presented in today's final determination is essentially the same as that previously provided to DOT, EPA, and OMB.